roundcube/roundcubemail-helpdocs/en_US/settings/folders.rst

 To move a folder simply drag & drop it with the mouse from the list onto the desired parent folder.

-Alliteratively the parent folder can be selected in the properties form in the right and by hitting *Save* the currently selected folder is moved to its new parent.
+Alternatively the parent folder can be selected in the properties form in the right and by hitting *Save* the currently selected folder is moved to its new parent.